wseider/severalScripts/README.md

 # severalScripts
-some fun scripts and a collection of the basic scripts i've written notables (not just methods) are orangeTree, english number, dragon
+some fun scripts and a collection of the basic scripts i've written notables (not just methods) are orangeTree, english number, dragon, spankz